1x2 Massaranduba Shiplap Siding board profile diagram

 Over time, Massaranduba will weather to a silvery gray if left untreated, or it can be kept vibrant with periodic maintenance.

 A 1x2 Massaranduba board weighs approximately 0.55 lbs per linear foot.
-Massaranduba has a density of about 65 lbs/ft³, making it one of the densest commercially available hardwoods.
+Massaranduba has a density of about 69 lbs/ft³, making it one of the densest commercially available hardwoods.
+A 12-foot 1x2 Massaranduba board weighs approximately 6 lbs.
 Always factor weight into your structural and shipping calculations.

-Massaranduba outperforms composite in hardness (3,190 vs ~200 Janka), lifespan (up to 50+ years vs 25-30 years), and heat resistance.
+Yes — 1x2 Massaranduba wood siding outperforms composite in hardness (3,190 vs ~200 Janka), lifespan (up to 50+ years vs 25-30 years), and heat resistance.
 Unlike composites, Massaranduba won't melt, warp in extreme heat, or fade significantly.
-While initial cost is similar ($8-15/LF installed), Massaranduba costs less over its much longer lifetime.
-Composites do offer lower upfront maintenance.
+While initial cost is similar ($8-15/LF installed), Massaranduba wood decking costs less over its much longer lifetime.
+Composites do offer lower upfront maintenance, but Massaranduba's natural beauty and durability make it the superior long-term investment.

 Massaranduba requires minimal maintenance.
 Without treatment, it naturally weathers to an elegant silver-gray patina over 6-12 months.
 To maintain the original warm brown color, apply a UV-inhibiting penetrating oil (like Ipe Oil or Penofin) once or twice annually.
 Cleaning involves periodic washing with a mild soap solution.
 No sanding, staining, or sealing is required for structural durability.